Why data freshness matters for your data pipelines?

 October 21, 2022

-• Table-level Freshness, i.e., how often a table is being updated and whether the time since the last update is anomalous
+• Table-level Freshness: How often a table is updated and if the time since the last update is unusual.

-• Record-level Freshness, i.e., what is the percentage of outdated records (entities) and whether this percentage increases abnormally
+• Record-level Freshness: The percentage of outdated records and if this percentage is growing unexpectedly.

-• Entity-level Freshness, i.e. similar to record-level, except it takes into account that multiple versions of an entity may exist in the same table
+• Entity-level Freshness: Similar to record-level but considers multiple versions of an entity in the same table.

 Understanding how often a table is being updated or used serves a dual purpose

-Proactive Monitoring and Alerting: By analyzing historical trends on how often the data was delivered to a table, a system can predict the update rate and if for whatever reason such update doesn’t happen on time, it can indicate a serious issue.
-By proactively notifying the data pipeline owners, failures like that can be mitigated and repaired before the damage is done and hence this is a very valuable insight in increasing data reliability.
+• Proactive monitoring and alerting: By analyzing historical trends on how often the data was delivered to a table, a system can predict the update rate, and if, for whatever reason, such an update doesn’t happen on time, it can indicate a serious issue.
+By proactively notifying the data pipeline owners, failures like that can be mitigated and repaired before the damage is done, and hence, this is a very valuable insight in increasing data reliability.

 There are different options for implementing table-level freshness.
 Some use database query logs to determine the write rate; others look at the last update timestamp of the table in its metadata.
 In contrast, some others look at the most recent timestamp within the table (in case the record update attribute is part of the schema).
 Each has its pros and cons, depending on the available APIs of the underlying systems.